Windsurf (Now Devin Desktop): 30 Minutes to a Working AI-Coding Loop

 Step by step

-1. Install from the official Windsurf download page and launch.
-On first run it will offer to import VS Code settings and extensions — accept; it saves twenty minutes.
+1. Install and launch.
+Download from the official site.
+New installs arrive as Devin Desktop; if you already had Windsurf it auto-updated over the air.
+On first run it offers to import your VS Code settings and extensions — accept it, that saves twenty minutes.

-4. Pin a rules file.
-Create .windsurfrules at the repo root:
+4. Write a rules file.
+Create .devin/rules/project.md at the repo root (or keep an existing .windsurfrules — both load):

 - Language: TypeScript, strict mode on.